 Stewards are responsible for spiritual care and oversight of the church.
 They serve as members of the Pastor’s Cabinet as partners in the Ministry.
 As overseers of the financial obligations of the church,

 they also model biblical truths and are committed to shepherding, teaching, exhorting, and praying for the sick.
 Additionally, this ministry makes sure the needs of the Pastor and his family are provided for.

 Sons of Allen – (Men’s Ministry) – Kenard Dubose

 The Sons of Allen/Men’s Club is a fellowship through which African Methodist men can enhance their sense of belonging to the church, develop manpower in the congregation, and become recruiters of other men for discipleship and enhance the ministry, comradeship, and fellowship of the church.

 The Stewardesses’ main function is to assist the Stewards in the discharge of their duties such as appropriately administering the Holy sacraments (Holy Communion, Holy Baptism.)
 They are to prepare the elements for the Holy communion service and provide a bowl of water for the Holy Baptism.

 Transportation Ministry – Ekeman Montgomery/Kenard Dubose

 The purpose of this ministry is to provide transportation for church members and community members to enable them to access programs, events, or services.
-Transportation is often provided to seniors, the youth ministry and general congregation, both locally and for out of town purposes.
+Transportation is often provided to seniors, the youth ministry, and the general congregation, both locally and for out-of-town purposes.